Jaehyung-Lim/F3CRec-CIKM-25/README.md

 # Federated Continual Recommendation
-for anonymous submission of CIKM 2025.
+Official PyTorch implementation of our CIKM 2025 paper.

 Source codes
 for F3CRec